rks101/eglinux/README.md

 ## regex

-Regular expressions can be checked with grep (with -E), in bash scripts (=~), using sed '/pattern/action', and awk.
+Regular expressions can be used with bash:
+- on the command line using "grep -E " or egrep
+- inside a bash script using conditional expressions [[ ]] and =~ for match
+- grep inside if conditions using: if grep -E "regex_pattern" "variable_value" ; then _____ fi
+- using sed '/pattern/action'
+- using awk

 [regex with grep](https://www.cyberciti.biz/faq/grep-regular-expressions/)